 The applications are created to aid businesses in efficiently nurturing customer relationships within certain industries, such as healthcare and telecommunications.

-What came after the acquisition: Salesforce has since renamed Vlocity as Salesforce Industries.
+What came after the acquisition: Salesforce has renamed Vlocity as Salesforce Industries.
 True to its name, this rebranded software is a comprehensive solution for Salesforce CRM users.
 It seamlessly combines the core platform with industry-specific processes, models, and solutions.

 Year: 2018